Skip to content

 New: African Newspapers, 1800-1922

 Northeastern University Libraries now provides access to over 40 historical newspapers from throughout Africa.
 Key titles include the East African Standard, Baira Post, and Cape Town Gazette.
 Newspaper languages include English, French, German, Sotho, and others.
-This online, fully searchable collection supports the World History Program, as well as other key programs at the university.
-Additional resources can be found on the History Subject Guide.

 History Through Biography

-Henry VIII and Anne Boleyn The award winning American National Biography Online and Oxford Dictionary of National Biography (for British history) are now available through NU Libraries.
+The award winning American National Biography Online and Oxford Dictionary of National Biography (for British history) are now available through NU Libraries.
 Within these resources, you are able to search by person, subject, date, or location.
 For example, you can find major artists who lived in Massachusetts in the late 1800s.
 Results include lengthy biographical entries and links to related people and themes.
 The American National Biography Online includes the Oxford Companion to United States History so that you can quickly link from a noted figure to article on topics related to that figure.
-For more on the Library’s resources in History, please see the Subject Guide.

 On This Day: January 21